ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-dynamodb.md

 - Record Size > 400?
 Pointer to data in S3; OR vertically partition large data into separate table

+- Prewritten App Tied to RDMBS?
+RDS

+- Joins/Transactions?
+RDS

+- BLOBS? store file metdata and pointer to data in S3

+- Low I/O rate? better to store data in S3

-- Write Heavy Partitions ( the [two candidates in voting app](https://youtu.be/bCW3lhsJKfw?t=31m25s) is a great example of this) - add random value to candidateID then create lambda to aggregate
+- Write Heavy Partitions ( the [two candidates in voting app](https://youtu.be/bCW3lhsJKfw?t=31m25s) is a great example of this) - add random value to candidateID then create Lambda to aggregate

 - Static Time Series Table - time series with no updates with a fixed "interest" TTL -> pipe data into hot table with lots of RCU and WCU; warm table with less RCU & WCU; cold table in glacier or S3